Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 period's total bandwidth against the maximum ever observed for that disk (RWmax).
 WARN/CRIT trigger if the period average exceeds the configured percentage of RWmax for COUNT consecutive runs.
-On Linux, the check also monitors the system-wide iowait percentage (CPU time spent waiting for I/O).
+On Linux, the check also monitors how much I/O wait the system accumulates (CPU time spent waiting for I/O).
+The machine-wide iowait is normalized to a per-core basis and reported as saturated cores, where 1.0 cores means the equivalent of one CPU core spent the whole interval waiting for I/O. Because the value is per-core, a single fleet-wide threshold works on every host regardless of its core count:
-The raw iowait value is normalized by multiplying it with the number of logical CPUs, so that 100% always means one CPU core is fully I/O-saturated, regardless of the total number of CPUs.
-This makes the default thresholds (80/90%) work consistently across different hardware.
+--iowait-warning and --iowait-critical are given in percent of one core (default 80/90, i.e. alert near one saturated core).
 Like bandwidth alerts, iowait alerts require COUNT consecutive threshold violations.
 Perfdata is emitted for each disk (busy_time, read_bytes, read_time, write_bytes, write_time) and for iowait, so you can graph trends.
 On Linux the check